xorel/marketplace-docs/source/service/kubernetes.rst

    * a subnet, e.g. ``192.168.122.0/24`` (as above)
    * or an IP address with a subnet prefix, e.g.: ``192.168.122.10/24``

 Use any format which makes sense for your scenario.
-The purpose of this option is to pin Kubernetes communication to a designated interface and a network.
-So it will not be exposed on the default interface.

 ``ONEAPP_K8S_NODENAME`` is an option solely for a convenience (to easily distinct multiple clusters by a mere look on the name of the master node).
 It will set a name for the master node in the Kubernetes cluster and can be seen when you run: